The Story of Kesetta and Jack

 Coahuila.
 She cites email and telephone conversations with Daniel Castro Romero, Jr., in which

-Romero claims that Kesetta and Jack were the children of John Castro and were thus his
+Romero claims that Kesetta and Jack were the children of Ramon Castro and were thus his

 travel to Pennsylvania to conduct a Lipan ritual over the grave of Kesetta, but was prevented